blackhuman/js-bson/README.md

 BSON is short for "Binary JSON," and is the binary-encoded serialization of JSON-like documents.
 You can learn more about it in [the specification](http://bsonspec.org).

+This repo is a fork of the original one.
+Its only purpose is to generate an mjs module type package without "top-level await", which can be used in the browser (without the module type) as expected.

 ### Table of Contents

 - [Usage](#usage)